-1. What is the idea of COSLi?When starting Fieldtracks I noticed that my University - the University of Bonn - is very active in military research (https://net.cs.uni-bonn.de/nc/news/singleview/106/).
+1. What is the idea of COSLi?When starting Fieldtracks I noticed that my University - the University of Bonn - outlines activity related to military research (https://net.cs.uni-bonn.de/nc/news/singleview/106/).
 While asking fellow students for help appears to be a good idea, supporting NATO maneuvers does not comply with my conscience.
 COSLi is written to be a formal and binding clarification addressing people I work with.
 While respecting each other's position, I don't think, that this point will be addressed in a trial.

 2. What is the legal basis of COSLi?The legal basis of COSLi is the German copyright ("Urheberrecht"), which empowers authors to restrict the usage of their works.